jdtatz/RustaCUDA/README.md

 ### Requirements

-RustaCUDA requires at least CUDA version 8 to be installed.
+RustaCUDA requires a recent CUDA driver to be installed.

 ### Related Projects